-In One Piece, the titular treasure is a MacGuffin; nobody knows exactly what it is, but everyone wants to get their hands on it.
+In One Piece, the titular treasure is a MacGuffin; nobody knows exactly what it is (or even if it's real), but everyone wants to get their hands on it.
 This is even more evident in the earlier drafts for the manga called "Romance Dawn", where there was no mention of One Piece, and Luffy was a pirate just for the hell of it.

 Later chapters hint that some living (and recently living) characters know what it is and that when it is discovered it could possibly alter the entire world, though at this point it still qualifies as a MacGuffin.

 On a related note, we're told that in order to find the hidden island where the One Piece is said to be located, one has to find four red blocks known as Road Poneglyphs, which each have a geographical point marked on them.
 The place where the four points converge is said to be where the last island is.
 Of course just finding these blocks isn't enough, because they're written in an ancient language only a handful of people in the world know how to translate.

 The Crystal Flowers from Petite Princess Yucie, giving the Platinum Princess candidates an excuse to visit each other's worlds.

 In Piano, Miu's self-composed piano piece is the MacGuffin.
 Theoretically, the entire series is built around it.
 In actuality, it takes a back seat to the "slice of life" drama that makes up the story.
 The audience only really gets to hear it in the first episode, and it's just an extract.
 The series finishes just as Miu walks on stage to perform it, a source of snarling frustration if the viewer's been wondering just what she's been working on all this time.
 Still, at least no-one tried to kill her to get their hands on it.